oilcrest/EmergentMind-nix-config/README.md

     - `optional` - Optional configurations present across more than one host.
     - `users` - Host level user configurations present across at least one host.
         - `<user>/keys` - Public keys for the user that are symlinked to ~/.ssh
-  - `dariwn` - machine specific configurations for hosts on dariwn systems
+  - `dariwn` - machine specific configurations for darwin-based hosts
       - Currently not using any darwin hosts
-  - `linux` - machine specific configurations for hosts on linux systems
+  - `nixos` - machine specific configurations for NixOS-based hosts
       - `genoa` - stage 6
       - `ghost` - Primary box - 4.0GHz Ryzen 5 3600XT (6C/12T), 64MB RAM, Radeon RX5600XT
       - `grief` - Lab - Qemu VM